Key takeaways

 The sedation tradeoff

 Sedation is the most common side effect and it's dose-dependent.
-At the doses used for anxiety, most dogs are noticeably calmer and a bit wobbly — that's expected.
+At the doses used for anxiety, most dogs are noticeably calmer and a bit wobbly, which is expected.
 If your dog seems too sedated (can't stand comfortably, not interested in water or food), talk to your vet about adjusting the dose down rather than stopping entirely.

 Most situational meds work best before arousal spikes.
 That's explicit on the Sileo label and standard advice for alprazolam.
 If you wait until your dog is already panicking, you'll get less help than if you pre-dose while they're still calm(ish).